 Gold stocks down as US treasuries commence the journey of a lifetime

-gold stocks down as us treasuries commence the journey of a lifetime 5652013

 The very hint of a possible change in US monetary policy has all other counter currencies moving.
-The Fed is still far from shifting its accommodative stance […]
+The Fed is still far from shifting its […]

 The very hint of a possible change in US monetary policy has all other counter currencies moving.
-The Fed is still far from shifting its accommodative stance […]
+The Fed is still far from shifting its […]

 The very hint of a possible change in US monetary policy has all other counter currencies moving.
 The Fed is still far from shifting its accommodative stance but with bond yields approaching unsustainable levels last year and the move on the 10 year note yield above 2% it is the very start of a long upwards journey.
 We are unsure how long or when the move up will increase in intensity, but gold is the most obvious casualty if the move is quicker and larger than expected.